brian-watkins/elm-spec/runner/karma-elm-spec-framework/README.md

 # Karma Elm Spec Framework

-This is a plugin for [Karma](http://karma-runner.github.io/latest/) that allows you to run specs create with elm-spec.
+This is a plugin for [Karma](http://karma-runner.github.io/latest/) that allows you to run specs created with elm-spec.

 ### Getting Started

-First, follow the instructions in elm-spec to set up your specs.
+First, follow the [instructions](https://github.com/brian-watkins/elm-spec) to set up your elm-spec specs.

 Then install Karma and the Elm Spec framework: